 Essentially, what the study showed is that socially anxious college students also judge others who appear anxious more negatively than do students without social anxiety.

 Thanks for reading this article about key social anxiety disorder symptoms to be aware of.
 As you can see, social anxiety disorder is a serious issue that can greatly affect one’s quality of life.
-Those who suffer with social anxiety should seek professional help to help them overcome it.
+Those who suffer with social anxiety should seek professional help (affiliate link) to help them overcome it.